videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 ### Initialization of Meeting

-We can initialize the meeting using the `MeetingProvider` from the React SDK.
+You can initialize the meeting using the `MeetingProvider` from the React SDK.
 The `MeetingProvider` is responsible for initializing the meeting with the provided configuration, which includes the `token`, `meetingId`, `participantId` and many more.

 #### Meeting Provider

-`MeetingProvider` is React [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to meeting changes.
+`MeetingProvider` is React's [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to changes in the meeting.

-We will be passing the initialization configuration for the meeting and the token in the `MeetingProvider`.
+You have to pass the initialization configuration for the meeting and the token in the `MeetingProvider`.

 :::tip
-When conducting one-to-one meetings, it is recommended to set `multistream:false`.For more information on multistream, refer to the [multistream documentation](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track#what-is-multistream).
+When conducting one-to-one meetings, it is recommended to set `multistream:false`.
+For more information on multistream, refer to the [multistream documentation](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track#what-is-multistream).
 :::

-Let's take a deeper look at the available configuration options first.
+Take a deeper look at the available configuration options first.

 ```js
 <MeetingProvider